Veliko Tarnovo: Symbols

 The anthem of the city is Shishman's song, dedicated to the last Bulgarian king of the Second Bulgarian Kingdom.
 The coat of arms of Tarnovo depicts a figure with three lions.
-Purple color was used for the flag of the city, because during the excavations in the church "St. Forty Martyrs "were found clothes of rulers in purple.
+Purple color was used for the flag of the city, because during the excavations in the church St. Forty Martyrs, purple clothes of rulers were found.
 There is also a key and a necklace of Veliko Tarnovo.
-[6] The first known coat of arms of the city is from 1921 by Dimitar Bagrilov.
+The first known coat of arms of the city is from 1921 by Dimitar Bagrilov.

 Geography

 Location

 Veliko Tarnovo has an area of 60.9 km2.
 The area which is assigned to the town is 30.379 km2.
 It is located on the river Yantra.
 The town has always had a strategic position.
-It is located on main roads which connect West Balkans with Black sea and East Europe with Middle East.
+It is located on main roads which connect West Balkans with Black Sea and East Europe with Middle East.
 In the East and North-East the town borders with the Arbanassi Bardo.
 North – with the Orlovets locality, to the west with the Kozludzha locality and to the south with the area Dalga laka.